 - Flood the smear with Gram’s iodine (used as mordant) solution and leave for 1 minute to form a crystal violet-iodine complex.

 - Drain off the iodine.
 Wash the slide again in a gentle stream of tap water.

 - Flood the slide with the decolorizing agent then waits for 20-30 seconds.
 This can also be done by adding a drop by drop to the slide until the decolorizing agent running from the slides runs clear.

 - Gently wash the slide under running tap water and drain completely.

 - Counterstain with Safranine and wait for about 30 seconds to 1 minute.

-- Wash slide in a gentle and indirect stream of tap water until no colour appears in the effluent and then blot dry with absorbent paper.
+- Wash slides in a gentle and indirect stream of tap water until no color appears in the effluent and then blot dry with absorbent paper.

 Factors Affecting Gram Staining: